-Gateway Services are forecasting a net £0.028m overspend, which is a £0.287m adverse movement in their position from Month 2.
-This is largely due to projected non-achievement of registrars' income due to Covid restrictions.
+Gateway Services are forecasting a net £0.009m overspend, which is a £0.006m favourable movement in their position from Month 3.
+This is largely due to a change in the projected non-achievement of registrars' income due to Covid restrictions.